 Go for a Walk to See Montreal Street Art

-What could be more romantic on Valentine’s Day than discovering the street art in Montreal?
+What could be more romantic than discovering street art in Montreal?

 Montreal is well known for its avant-garde approach to the arts and this urban art can be found in back alleys, on the side of buildings, and in the most unexpected places.
 Montreal even has an annual street art and mural festival, known as MURAL Festival, which runs for eleven days each year, and has become a go-to destination for artists and lovers of street art.